snok/drf-openapi-tester/README.md

 unit tests - `OpenAPIClient` is what you need!

-To use `OpenAPIClient` simply pass `SchemaTester` instance that should be used to validate responses and then use it like regular Django testing client (TIP: add custom fixture if you are using `pytest` to avoid code boilerplate):
+To use `OpenAPIClient` simply pass `SchemaTester` instance that should be used to validate responses and then use it like regular Django testing client:

 ```python
 schema_tester = SchemaTester()